karangm-dev/ds5500-hw2/README.md

 [logo_5_4]: https://github.com/karangm-dev/ds5500-hw2/blob/master/output/5_4.png "Fig: Income vs Child Mortality"

 We can see a negative relation between child mortality and GDP as expected i.e. with increase in GDP over time, the child mortality will decrease.

+If autocorrelaton is present, then we have to incorporate modelling techiniques like ARIMA to handle with the help of exogeneous variables